Misato Katsuragi: Neon Genesis Evangelion

 During a trip on the United Nations naval fleet, Misato meets Kaji and Asuka again.
-Shortly after, she takes Asuka in custody, and thanks to her contribution other Angels are destroyed.
+Shortly after, she takes Asuka into custody, and thanks to her contribution other Angels are destroyed.
 Meanwhile, Misato encounters Kaji at work and tries to avoid him with a contradictory attitude, but they eventually become closer with time and form a romantic relationship again.
 After other war operations and the destruction of more enemies, Misato is promoted from Captain to Major.
 As events progress, however, Misato becomes suspicious of Ryoji, whom she discovers is a spy for the Japanese government.
 Misato discovers a giant anthropomorphic being, which Kaji identifies as the first Angel, Adam, which is responsible for the Second Impact, is being kept in the Nerv headquarters.
 Misato, shaken by the discovery, begins to doubt the real intentions of the Nerv and those of her friend Ritsuko Akagi, director of the technical department of the organization.
 Sometime later, Kaji dies, and Misato begins to persistently search for the truth about Second Impact and a plan known as the Human Instrumentality Project.
 With the help of her subordinate Makoto Hyuga, she gathers secret information about the intentions of the Human Instrumentality Project.

-In the movie The End of Evangelion, the day she discovers the truth a secret organization called Seele orders the requisitioning of the Nerv headquarters, which is stormed by troops of the Japanese Strategic Self-Defense Forces.
-During the attack, Misato tries to get Shinji to safety and persuade him to go to the battlefield but she is mortally wounded and dies before the start of the Human Instrumentality.
+In the movie The End of Evangelion, she realizes that Seele, the organization that secretly runs Nerv, aims to execute the Human Instrumentality Project to force a human evolution and collectivize all of humanity into a single consciousness via a cataclysmic event called the Third Impact.
+Shortly after, Seele orders the Japanese Strategic Self-Defense Forces to attack Nerv headquarters and execute all personnel, including Shinji, Rei, and Asuka.
+During the attack, Misato tries to get Shinji to safety and persuade him to go to the battlefield, but she is mortally wounded and dies before the start of the Human Instrumentality.